The Vermont Statutes Online

 (2) in an enclosure that is screened from public view and is secure so that access is limited to the cultivator and persons 21 years of age or older who have permission from the cultivator.

-(e) Within 72 hours after the death of a registered patient, the patient's registered caregiver shall return to the Department of Public Safety for disposal any marijuana or marijuana plants in the possession of the patient or registered caregiver at the time of the patient's death.
-If the patient did not have a registered caregiver, the patient's next of kin shall contact the Department of Public Safety within 72 hours after the patient's death and shall ask the Department to retrieve such marijuana and marijuana plants for disposal.
+(e) Within 72 hours after the death of a registered patient, the patient's registered caregiver shall return to the Department of Public Safety for disposal any cannabis or cannabis plants in the possession of the patient or registered caregiver at the time of the patient's death.
+If the patient did not have a registered caregiver, the patient's next of kin shall contact the Department of Public Safety within 72 hours after the patient's death and shall ask the Department to retrieve such cannabis and cannabis plants for disposal.